 For more information on education in Grenada please visit: http://www.grenadaedu.com

-Traditionally, the sports of cricket, football and netball have been most popular, but other sports have also become of widespread interest such as basketball, tennis and swimming.
+Traditionally, the sports of cricket, football and netball have been most popular, but other sports have also become of widespread interest such as track and field, basketball, tennis and swimming.

 Yes, as a former British colony, Grenada became a member of the group of nations known as The Commonwealth, upon gaining independence on 7th February, 1974.
 For more information see the Commonwealth Secretariat website: http://www.thecommonwealth.org